HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 Summary of parameters:

-* **from** - the date from which Razl should start copying the history.
+* **from** - the date from which Sitecore Razl should start copying the history.
 The date should be defined in the format yyyy-MM-ddThh:mm:ss, e.g. 2014-05-08T03:48:57.
 This parameter may also be an integer representing the number of days to look back in the history.
 This is a required parameter.
-* **to** - the date which Razl should stop copying the history.
+* **to** - the date which Sitecore Razl should stop copying the history.
 The date should be defined in the format yyyy-MM-ddThh:mm:ss, e.g. 2014-05-08T13:48:57.
 This parameter may also be an integer representing the number of days to look back in the history.
 This is an optional parameter.
-* **recycle** - indicates what should happen to an item that is deleted by Razl.
+* **recycle** - indicates what should happen to an item that is deleted by Sitecore Razl.
 If set to true the item is sent to the recycle bin on the target Sitecore instance, if set to false the item is removed from the Sitecore instance.
 Default value is true.
 This parameter is optional.
 * **lightningMode** - Enables or disables lightning mode when moving items.
 * **include** - the path to items to include when copying history.
 Only actions on items that exist beneath the defined paths will be performed on the target instance.
 Multiple paths can be defined.
 If this parameter is absent then all actions are performed.
 This parameter is optional.
 * **exclude**  - the path to items to exclude when copying history.
 Actions on items that exist beneath the defined paths will be ignored.
 Multiple paths can be defined.
 If this parameter is absent then all actions are performed.
 Excludes take precedence over includes.
 This parameter is optional.